 From Europe to Australia

-At first I thought I could find a job from my hometown.
-However, I quickly realised that despite having a good level of English, a good resume and experience in my field, it was difficult or impossible.
-Even though I got answers to my job applications, every time I suggested a Skype interview, I was ignored despite my reminder emails.
-I then realised that I had to be in Australia to give it a go.
+Most of us think that they can find a job from their hometown.
+However, most of the time, you will quickly realised that despite having a good or excellent level of English, a good resume and experience in your field, it can be quite difficult or impossible.
+The best is therefore to be in Australia to give it a go.

-Having sent job applications for various positions from home helped a lot when I arrived in Sydney.
-I had even compiled a list of contacts, including headhunters, who all included me in their database in my first week.
-With a valid work visa, like the Working Holiday visa, it was not a problem.
-There were a few vacancies.
+Start with compiling a list of contacts, including headhunters, who will include you in their database.
+With a valid work visa, like the Working Holiday visa, it will not be a problem.

 How to apply for a job effectively